josephfaulkner-ws/SpringBoot-Kubernetes-PropertySource-Demo/README.md

+# SpringBoot Kubernetes Secret Property Source Demo

+Here's a very simple web project that demonstrates how to:

+- read a secret from the Kubernetes cluster directly and use it as an application property
-Here's a very simple project that demonstrates how to run a Kubernetes application locally on Docker Desktop without needing to push the apps' image to a repository (such as docker hub).
+- run a Kubernetes application locally on Docker Desktop without needing to push the apps' Docker image to a remote repository (such as docker hub)
-It also demonstrates how to read a secret from the Kubernetes cluster and use it as an application property.

 Requirements:
 - Java (I used version 21)